 In addition to support from local businesses, WLR has received overwhelming support from local people responding to a survey and a petition generated over 1,000 signatures.
 In 2013, WLR also announced that its proposals had been positively received by Network Rail.

-The company is now working on more detailed plans and is in negotiations with a small number of selected partners to raise further private finance.
+The company is now working on more detailed plans and has formally submitted a draft GRIP 2 (feasibility) report to Network Rail.